loganbecker2/DS202-FinalProject-DataDynamos/README.md

 means there are players getting injured multiple times or having reoccurring injuries.
 We also can see from the graph that the most injuries are occurring when players are young and/or just entering the NBA.
+This could be due to their young bodies still developing, they have not quite got to male physical bodily peak.
+This could also be due to the heavy workload in the NBA that they are not used to.
 We also see older players getting injured highly as expected.
+As you get older the more prone to injury you are as your body slows down.

 ## Statistics for injury duration by age group